push-protocol/push-sdk/packages/restapi/README.md

 // get threadhash, this will fetch the latest conversation hash
-// you can also use older conversation hash (called link) by iterating over to fetch more historical messages const conversationHash = await PushAPI.chat.conversationHash({
+// you can also use older conversation hash (called link) by iterating over to fetch more historical messages
+// conversation hash are also called link inside chat messages const conversationHash = await PushAPI.chat.conversationHash({
   account: 'eip155:0xFe6C8E9e25f7bcF374412c5C81B2578aC473C0F7',
   conversationId: 'eip155:0x0F1AAC847B5720DDf01BFa07B7a8Ee641690816d', // receiver's address or chatId of a group